 He opened the article by saying:

 He doesn’t say outright that Fomenko is some random person on the internet, but to me it does seem like this is the brush he’s painting Fomenko with.
 Regardless if my judgement on that is correct, let me provide some context for Fomenko’s New Chronology.
 Fomenko himself became a renowned mathematician in the 1960’s.
 In the following decade, he began his initial studies into chronology.
-When the 1980’s rolled around, Fomenko began to publish his works on chronology in scientific journals like Celestial Mechanics (now known as Celestial Mechanics and Dynamical Astronomy) and the International Statistical Review, among others.
+When the 1980’s rolled around, Fomenko began to publish his works on chronology in scientific, peer-reviewed journals like Celestial Mechanics (now known as Celestial Mechanics and Dynamical Astronomy) and the International Statistical Review, among others.
 I think this qualifies as “years of research, experimentation, and peer-review”, not as “some random person on the internet”.
-A final note on this point, I am interested in hearing Tristan’s definition for “Conspiracy Theorist”, as conspiracies do exist and academics have published about possible conspiracies that have been overlooked (Catterson’s Laocoön arguement for example).
+A final note on this point, I am interested in hearing Tristan’s definition for “Conspiracy Theorist”, as conspiracies do exist.

 On the subject of internet people who pop up to instantly disregard work without giving it proper attention, Tristan goes on to say (under his pseudonym) “This is all complete rubbish, of course”.
 His reasoning is that archeological methods such as dendrochronology, carbon dating, and thermoluminescence dating easily disprove Fomenko’s New Chronology.
 Fomenko addresses all three of these and more in his works (for example, volume 1, chapter 1, parts 13-17).
 Where is Tristan’s rebuttal to these sections?
 Or any thorough critique of these sections?
 I’ve been chipping away at these sections but it takes specialized knowledge and access to specific (sometimes difficult to access) sources to fact check and so my analysis is incomplete in its current form.